digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 ---

-# As archivists, why should we know about digital preservation and archiving?
+# Why should we know about digital preservation and archiving?

 “As archivists, if we are going to be able to take care of digital collections into the future, we must understand that the __basic building blocks of… digital files are… bits and bytes__.
 To know files, we must know how they are constructed… And from this knowledge, we will be better equipped to design preservation strategies for our digital collections.”